CaddyGlow/open-with/README.md

 ```

 When `term_exec_args` is an empty string or the key is omitted, no additional arguments are added before the target command.

+Set `terminal_execution = "current"` to run terminal applications inside the invoking shell by replacing the `openit` process via `exec`.
+This is equivalent to launching `openit` with `--terminal-mode current`.
+Keep the value at `"launcher"` (or pass `--terminal-mode launcher`) to continue spawning a separate terminal emulator.

 ### Environment Variables